Livingston Parish Public Schools breakfast, lunch menus for Aug. 19-23

-Lunch menu: Chicken strips, mashed potatoes, gravy, roll, green beans, pears, milk choice
+Lunch menu: Pork chop or salisbury steak, mashed potatoes, gravy, roll, black eyed peas, fruit cocktail, milk choice

-Lunch menu: Shrimp poppers, mac & cheese, roll, green beans, spinach salad, ranch dressing, peaches, milk choice
+Lunch menu: Spaghetti and meat sauce, garlic roll, steamed corn, spinach salad, ranch dressing, rosy applesauce, milk choice

 Breakfast menu: Breakfast pizza or fruit & yogurt parfait